iTwin/itwinjs-core/docs/bis/fundamentals/foundation/element-fundamentals.md

 ![Information Element](../media/information-element.png)
 &nbsp;

+See [Information Models and Elements](../other-perspectives/information-models-and-elements.md) for details about  `InformationContentElement` sub-classes in BisCore.

 ### RoleElement

 Roles play a vital role (pun intended) in the ability of BIS to break down application-specific domain silos into pieces that allow common information to be shared and leveraged.